Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,play`: Begin a game of KMQ.
 The bot will play a random song based on the currently chosen filters
 - `,end`: Stop the current game of KMQ.
 The bot will display the winner of the game
 - `,skip`: Starts a vote to skip the current playing song.
 Based on majority rule
+- `,forceskip`: The person that started the game can force-skip the current song, no majority necessary
 - `,options`: Shows the current game options, which filters the songs that will be played
 - `,help`: Shows a general overview of available commands, as well as specific instructions for each command
 - `,news`: Show the latest features/changes to the bot
-- `,forceskip`: The person that started the game can force-skip the current song, no majority necessary
 - `,profile`: Shows many games you've played + songs you've guessed
 - `,leaderboard`: Shows the global KMQ leaderboard
 - `,list`: Shows the currently selected groups for `,groups`, `,include`, or `,exclude`
 - `,preset`: Save and load game option presents
 - `,vote`: Shows your current 2x bonus EXP modifier status from voting for the bot on [top.gg](https://top.gg/bot/508759831755096074/vote).
 Thanks for supporting KMQ!
 - `,hint`: Shows a hint for the current song playing
+- `,forcehint`: The person that started the game can force-hint the current song, no majority necessary

 ## Game Option Commands
 - `,cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen